 Hotels and Cabins

 There are plenty of hotels, lodges and cabins around the Denali entrance area.
 Make sure to book them well in advance (don’t show up without a reservation!) and expect high prices.
+Use this maps to find your options and compare prices.
+Make sure to check on transportation between your lodging and the park if you are not driving.

 If you’re looking for a budget friendly option, check out the beloved Denali Hostel and Cabins.
 You can also save some money by visiting in late May or early September, when prices are usually a bit lower at all the hotels.
+The Grand Denali, Denali Bluffs and Denali Park Village are all options that offer shuttles to the train depot and visitor center and offer box lunches to take into the park, so I recommend booking one of those if you are traveling to Denali without a car.

 Where to Eat in and around Denali National Park